nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The user can add a flashcard with the `add` command, which follows the following format: `add q:QUESTION | a: ANSWER`.

 The add flashcard feature is facilitated by `CardList`.
+The list of user's flashcards are stored internally as `CardList`.
 In addition, it implements the following operation:
 * `CardList#addCard()` - Adds a flashcard to the list of flashcards.